Review: Using the Canon EOS RP

 A few more:

-- Focus peaking is available at a number of levels/colours for manual focus, in the EVF, but annoyingly -only- with the EVF, not the screen or HDMI output.
+- Focus peaking is available at a number of levels/colours for manual focus, in the EVF, but not the HDMI output*

 - Focus peaking option please for when I zoom the viewfinder – the whole zoom VF thing needs a bit better thinking out in terms of buttons and operation.